 Why your time to hire is letting down the candidate and how to overcome this.

-To determine this, different variables need to be considered that can affect the overall time period such as; the position, industry and job level.
-As well as other factors, including; a large candidate pool, manual processes and even a talent shortage.
+To determine this, different variables that affect the overall time to hire time period need to be considered.
+Such as; position, industry and job level.
+As well as other factors including; a large candidate pool, manual processes and even a talent shortage.

 Considering this, to measure the exact time to hire, calculate the time from when a candidate enters the talent pipeline to the moment they accept a job offer.